adilsammar/woolly-of-cv/assets/mimo/README.md

 2. Define a custom dataset function
 3. Load dataset as pandas dataframe
 4. Create a data list from dataframe with these pixels and reshape them to (28, 28, 1)
-5. __init__ is defined to read the image
+5. "__init__" is defined to read the image
-6. Add function __getitem__ , this function will first load image from list, generate a new random number, create one-hot vector for that and then return the four values - image, image_label, random_number and the sum
+6. Add function "__getitem__" , this function will first load image from list, generate a new random number, create one-hot vector for that and then return the four values - image, image_label, random_number and the sum

 ### Load Dataset
 1. Split dataset into train and test (80/20)